Tinkoff/tinkoff-request/docs/plugins/prom-red-metrics.md

 sidebar_label: Prom RED metrics
 ---

-Adds RED request metrics for prometheus
+Adds RED request metrics for prometheus.

 ## Parameters

 ### Create options
-- `metrics`: object [={counter, histogram}] - factories for creating [prom-client](https://www.npmjs.com/package/prom-client) instances
+- `metrics`: object [={counter, histogram}] - factories for creating [prom-client](https://www.npmjs.com/package/prom-client) instances;
-- `labelNames`: array - list of labels for metrics
+- `labelNames`: array - list of labels for metrics;
-- `getLabelsValuesFromContext`: function - function for extracting label values from context
+- `getLabelsValuesFromContext`: function - function for extracting label values from context.

 ### Internal meta
-- `TIMER_DONE`: function - function created at the time of sending and called at the end of the request to calculate its duration
+- `TIMER_DONE`: function - function created at the time of sending and called at the end of the request to calculate its duration.

 ## Example